 Help Students Build Confidence with Smart Goal Setting

-Each month Upper School counselor Ms. Sam Straub sends a newsletter to teachers with insights and strategies to help students thrive.
+Throughout the year, Upper School counselor Ms. Sam Straub sends a newsletter to teachers with insights and strategies to help students thrive.
 The newsletter, titled One Small Thing, addresses relevant social and academic challenges our students face.
 Ms. Straub creates these newsletters as a tool for teachers, but many of her tips can also be useful for families as you guide your children toward independence.
 Here is One Small Thing you can try at home to set smart goals for a successful school year.

 Good Research Makes Great Strategy

 comes from the book Enough As She Is: How to Help Girls Move Beyond Impossible Standards of Success to Live Healthy, Happy, and Fulfilling Lives

 by Rachel Simmons.
 Ms. Straub explores the concept of goal-setting that Simmons introduces in her book.